MajaPapayo/TechBasics2/README.md

 # TechBasics2
-a GitHub repository to upload all my files for the final project
+Welcome to a GitHub repository to upload all my files for my final project.

+##Project Description